andrewoid/apikeys/README.md

 ### Accessing API Keys with GitHub Actions

-Pass the API key as an environment variable to your build.
+Pass the API key as an environment variable to your `.yaml` file as shown below.

 ![pass api key as an environment variable](images/add_key.png)